jhamlet/node-sake/README.md

 });
 ~~~

-Alternatively, you can use the `Sync` version of a task to add an *synchronous* action, and `done` will be called for you.
+Alternatively, you can use the `Sync` version of a task to add a *synchronous* action, and `done` will be called for you after the function completes.

 ~~~js
 taskSync("longtask", function (t) {